-frameworks and the rules of fixed or floating exchange rate regimes, central bank balance sheets did not consistently fluctuate with output variables.
-A more plausible interpretation relates central bank balance sheet trends to the utilization of their safety net function, which ebbed temporarily with the emergence of alternative insurance mechanisms and overall demand for a publicly-provisioned safety net.
+did not consistently fluctuate with output variables.
+A more plausible interpretation relates central bank balance sheet trends to the utilization of their safety net function, which ebbed temporarily with the emergence of alternative insurance mechanisms and overall demand for a publicly provided safety net.
 The rise of the shadow banking sector from the mid-1990s appears to have once more revived financial sector demand for a traditional safety net provision.